 In case of repeat offenders, they may be put forward for an intensive 30 day program.
 Some states have mandatory alcohol education classes.
 With excellent plea bargaining and skilled negotiation, how long they have to attend this can often be reduced.

 According to NIDA, drug courts and court-ordered treatment after DUI is a very positive development.
 They have found that the legal pressure this causes increases how long people are likely to remain in treatment, as well as providing them with the necessary motivation to stick to their program.
 NIDA has also cited a number of studies that showed that those who are coerced into receiving treatment have as good outcomes.

 The National Association of Drug Court Professionals concurs with NIDA on this.
 They have stated that they are “the most effective justice intervention” in terms of treating people who broke the law as a result of substance abuse.
 In fact, the NADCP has stated that drug courts can help reduce crime and substance abuse, as well as saving both lives and money.
 They also feel that court-ordering someone into treatment is better than standalone treatment, jail, or probation.
 Research has shown that people are six times more likely to remain in treatment if they are ordered to do so through drug courts, staying long enough to improve.
 Without this legal supervision, 70% of people classed as alcoholics leave treatment early.

-Drug courts work.
+Drug courts work and so does court-ordered rehab.
 It is also true that their power comes only from the fact that people are afraid of spending time in jail or having a criminal record for the rest of their lives.
 It is possible to avoid this by trying to address the problem before it becomes a legal issue.
 If you are worried about your own level of alcohol consumption, or that of a loved one, then help is out there for you.
 Call us at (866)-578-7471 to start your journey in recovery today.